Be the change you want to see

-Citizen Scholars is open to ALL first-year students with a major in the College of Arts and Letters
+Citizen Scholars is open to ALL students with a major in the College of Arts and Letters

 The Student Experience

-Small classes with award-winning faculty, personalized mentoring from program academic staff and advisers
+Small classes and personalized mentoring from program academic staff and advisers

 Learning, Service, & Research

 Classes and projects organized around service learning, creative practice, research opportunities, and community engagement